twoutlook/write-down-a-sentence/README.md

 ### 6/17 Rooster crows
 In this laugh-out-loud movie clip, we saw a rooster crowing lengthy and almost fell over.
 It's funny.
 Well, some medical students might consider discussing it as a case of not enough oxygen to the brain.

+### 6/18 Leon's Zoom meeting
+It's my first time to join Leon's Saturday night's Zoom meeting.
+We talked about nature and to value the time.
+After meeting, I went for 5K jogging.
+Not for speed, main purpose is to maintain.
+Sport watch's heartbeat rate is higher than I expected.